Payments & Contributions

-We offer parents the facility to make payments and voluntary contributions for activities via a secure internet payment system called TUCASI.
+We offer parents the facility to make payments and voluntary contributions for activities via a secure internet payment system called SCOPAY provided by Tucasi.
 Payment by this system includes parental consent for the pupil to attend the trip/activity and alleviates the need to return a hard copy permission slip.
 Receipts are also issued by email.
 When making payments and contributions to school, parents are encouraged to use this online payments facility because:

 - It is quick and easy to use.